 All deadlines are at 5:00pm Pacific Time (PDT).

-There will be multiple poster presentation sessions throughout the week for which individual posters will be scheduled.
-During these times, one or more authors have to be available at the electronic poster to discuss their work.
+There will be 1-2 dedicated poster presentation sessions throughout the week in which the virtual posters will be presented.
+During these times, one or more authors have to be available online at their electronic poster to discuss their work.
 More details will follow soon.

 POSTER REVIEW PROCESS

 Each poster submission will be read and evaluated by at least two reviewers.
 All authors will receive reviews of their submission explaining the decision and providing feedback.
 Authors of posters that are accepted, are expected to address any recommendations and conditions of acceptance prior to final submission.

 The ‘Best Poster Research’ awards will recognize the most significant research contributions based on the submitted two-page poster summary.
 These awards will be noted in the program and presented with a signed certificate.

 One poster from each conference will be awarded for ‘Best Poster Design’, which recognizes exemplary use of the virtual poster medium to communicate their research.
 This will be judged based on the clarity and design of the virtual poster and its presentation by the author(s).
 Authors of awarded posters will receive a signed certificate.

 - Christophe Hurter, French Civil Aviation University (InfoVis)

 - Daniel Jönsson, Linköping University (SciVis)